 'I foresee Norvic as the region's medical hub soon' - Mr. Basant K. Chaudhary

 It gives me pride that Norvic's accomplished doctors and allied staff have managed to create a haven for healing and relief to the country's ailing and suffering.
-Gone are the days when even the slightest of medical complication sent our people rushing abroad for treatment.
+Gone are the days when even the slightest of medical complications sent our people rushing abroad for treatment.
 Norvic, I proclaim, has emerged as the hospital of choice in Kathmandu and surrounding regions.
 Its clientele comprises top dignitaries and commoners alike.
 Norvic is acknowledged as a caring brand.

-Norvic's rapid growth in the recent past is testimony to the emphasis we lay on upgrading medical specialties and technology.
-The world of medical-care is making giant strides.
+Norvic's rapid growth in the recent past is testimony to the emphasis we lay on upgrading medical specialities and technology.
+The world of medical care is making giant strides.
 To keep pace with the latest developments, we must constantly remain on our toes.
-Capital expenditure on latest medical technology and equipment has become a protocol at Norvic.
+Capital expenditure on the latest medical technology and equipment has become a protocol at Norvic.
 So is the enhancement of medical skills of our experts and para-medical staff.
 We are committed to recruiting, retaining and developing a diverse team of talented professionals.